-South Korea: factory of champion golfers
+South Korea: Factory of champion golfers

 Pak would go on to win a whopping 39 professional tournaments and five majors in a career that was spawned by a fastidious father who would occasionally make her spend the night alone in a cemetery to toughen her up.

-Ten years after her breakthrough triumph, Se Ri's kids began to permeate the LPGA's ranks and started a trend that now sees its women dominate.
+Ten years after her breakthrough triumph, Pak's "kids" began to permeate the LPGA's ranks and started a trend that now sees its women dominate.

 There have been 11 more major winners from the country since.

 Inbee Park has seven to her name at just 28.
-Lydia Ko, who won her first pro tournament aged just 14, was born in Seoul before moving to New Zealand.
+World No. 1 Lydia Ko, a two-time major champ who won her first pro tournament aged just 14, was born in Seoul before moving to New Zealand.

-"Se Ri has raised the standard of Korean golf and helped the careers of so many players," In Gee Chun, a two-time major champion, said.
+"Se Ri has raised the standard of Korean golf and helped the careers of so many players," two-time major champion In Gee Chun says.

 "Not only that, her success has lifted the whole golf industry in the country."